zear/libShake/README.md

 About
 -----
-libShake is a basic haptic library using the Linux Force Feedback API.
+libShake is a simple, cross-platform haptic library.

+Currently supported backends:
+* Linux
+* OS X

 Authors
 -------